 By Frank Rotering | October 31, 2018

-In my last post I said that the IPCC has abandoned the original, scientifically sound strategy of reducing GHG concentrations to their safe levels.
+The IPCC long ago abandoned the original, scientifically sound strategy of reducing GHG concentrations to their safe levels.
 It is now fixated on reducing emissions – the increments to the problem rather than the problem itself – in order to keep the global temperature rise below a specified target.
 Its recent report, Global Warming of 1.5°C, is the latest example of this emissions fallacy.
 Although the report proposes a decrease in the temperature limit from 2°C to 1.5°C, this retains the false strategy and is far from sufficient to prevent ecological collapse.